Holashtak 2026: Sacred 8‑Day Pause Before HoliExact Dates, Ritual Guidance, and Regional Traditions

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What activities are generally avoided during Holashtak?
+What practices are encouraged during Holashtak?